Dr. Daniel J. Hurley, CEO

 Ms. Robyn Cline, Office Manager & Executive Assistant

-Robyn is the office's most senior professional, having served twenty-three years as office manager and executive assistant.
+Robyn is the office's most senior professional, having served twenty-five years as office manager and executive assistant.
 Robyn assumes responsibility for coordinating and managing the executive office operations, composing correspondence, compiling reports and preparing communication.
 Robyn also updates the Michigan Association of State Universities' website.

 Prior to joining MASU she served in secretarial capacities in both the public and non-profit sector.
 She has a master’s degree in Family Life Education from Western Michigan University and a BA in business management from Davenport University